How to stop Binge Eating with these 9 helpful steps

 Recovery can take time and is not a linear journey.

 There will be many times when you fall back.
 That’s OK and is natural.
-Keep going, and surround yourself with supportive and positive friends and or a family member.
+Keep going, and surround yourself with supportive and positive friends and ideally support from a family member.

 Recovery usually requires changes to not only eating habits but emotional well-being and mindset.